What is the role of a statutory auditor in an EIRL?

 EIRL statutory auditor: what are the obligations?

-An independent expert from outside the company, the statutory auditor is responsible for setting up the assets and liabilities assigned to the EIRL at the time of its creation.
-Let's take a look at the obligations of the EIRL statutory auditor.
+An independent expert external to the company, the auditor is responsible for establishing the assets allocated to the EIRL at the time of its creation.
+Let's explore all the obligations relating to the auditor in EIRL together.

 Taxation